 “They are not getting compensated more additionally for staying,” the source said.
 “They are risking [their] lives, with the same pay since they get a stipend.”

-Knight News reached out to multiple housing communities to confirm the allegations, but their offices refused to comment and referred Knight News to the UCF News & Information office.
+Knight News reached out to multiple housing communities to confirm the allegations, but their offices declined to comment and referred Knight News to the UCF News & Information office.

 While UCF has encouraged students to leave for off-campus shelter, those who stay behind may be evacuated to classroom buildings designated as “ride-out locations.”
 The storm continues to be monitored and is expected to hit Central Florida by Sunday morning.